Albuquerque Spousal & Child Support Attorneys

 Spousal and child support can be emotionally charged, contentious issues in and outside of divorce.
-Whether you need help establishing, modifying or terminating spousal and/or child support, you can turn to an experienced Las Cruces family lawyer at Sutherland Law Firm, LLC.
+Whether you need help establishing, modifying, or terminating spousal and/or child support, you can turn to an experienced Albuquerque family lawyer at Sutherland Law Firm, LLC.

 Also referred to as alimony or spousal maintenance, spousal support can be requested by either spouse during a divorce.
 The different types of alimony include:

-- Temporary alimony – This type of spousal maintenance can be awarded for a short-term while a couple is separated and/or going through divorce.
+- Temporary alimony – This type of spousal maintenance can be awarded for the short-term while a couple is separated and/or going through a divorce.

 - Long-term alimony – Also referred to as permanent alimony, this form of spousal support is usually awarded as part of a final divorce decree.
 Generally, long-term alimony is reserved for marriages that lasted for a long period of time.